kiedtl/roguelike/doc/fire.md

 - An object (not an item) is on it
 - Flammable terrain (e.g. wood) is on that tile.

+In addition to flammable terrain, there is also fire retardant terrain that puts out fires (such as shallow water).

 To get a rough idea of how many turns are left for a tile to burn, see the tile
 glyph:
 - `,` (comma): 3 (or fewer) turns.
 (At this point, the fire is safe to walk on.)